-Following the termination of these negotiations, certain members of the Board, in a night-time meeting conducted in mid-November 2001 without notice to or the knowledge of the Series A Directors, caused the Company to implement amendments to the Company's Stockholders Rights Plan (the "Stockholders Rights Plan") to reduce the permitted number of shares of Common Stock that Aquila may purchase from 49.9% of the Company's outstanding stock (assuming full conversion of all securities and full exercise of all outstanding rights, options and warrants to acquire Common Stock) to 39% of the Company's outstanding stock (assuming full conversion only) without triggering the punitive provisions of the Stockholders Rights Plan.
+Following the termination of these negotiations, certain members of the Board, in a night-time meeting conducted in mid-November 2001 without notice to or the knowledge of the Series A Directors, caused the Company to implement amendments to the Company's Stockholders Rights Plan (the "Stockholders Rights Plan") to reduce the permitted number of shares of Common Stock that Aquila may purchase from 49.9% of the Company's outstanding stock (assuming full conversion of all securities and full exercise of all outstanding rights, options and warrants to acquire Common Stock) to

+39% of the Company's outstanding stock (assuming full conversion only) without triggering the punitive provisions of the Stockholders Rights Plan.
 Aquila believes that these amendments violated the provisions of the Securities Purchase Agreement providing that the "Company shall not adopt any Stockholders Rights Plan that could have the effect of reducing [Aquila's] Fully Diluted Ownership Ratio below 49.9%".
 As a result, Aquila is now discouraged from acquiring additional shares of Common Stock to the extent that any such acquisition would cause Aquila to cross the new, lower threshold and thereby trigger the unreasonable penalties that would be imposed on it under the amended Stockholders Rights Plan.

-In response to these actions by the Board, coupled with the breakdown of the negotiations over the proposed restructuring of Aquila's investment, on November 28, 2001 Aquila filed: (i) a demand for arbitration with the American Arbitration Association alleging breach by the Company of the Securities Purchase Agreement by virtue of its amendment of the Stockholders Rights Plan and seeking declaratory judgment, injunctive relief and damages and (ii) a complaint in the Delaware Chancery Court against the Company and the non-Aquila directors of the Company alleging that the Board's failure to properly notify all Company directors of the time and purpose of the November 18, 2001 Board meetings violated the Bylaws and the Delaware General Corporation Law and seeking declaratory and injunctive relief.
+In response to these actions by the Board, coupled with the breakdown of the negotiations over the proposed restructuring of Aquila's investment, on November 28, 2001 Aquila filed: (i) a demand for arbitration with the American Arbitration Association alleging breach by the Company of the Securities Purchase Agreement by virtue of its amendment of the Stockholders Rights Plan and seeking declaratory judgment, injunctive relief and damages and (ii) a complaint in the Delaware Chancery Court against the Company and the non-Aquila directors of the Company alleging that the Board's failure to properly notify all Company directors of the time and purpose of the November 15 and November 18, 2001 Board meetings violated the Bylaws and the Delaware General Corporation Law and seeking declaratory and injunctive relief.
 Promptly after Aquila's filing of this complaint, a special committee of the Board, which excluded the Aquila representatives and was formed to consider and authorize on behalf of the Board actions and responses to Aquila's "control-related initiatives", purportedly adopted and ratified the amendments to the Stockholders Rights Plan.

 In January 2002, the Company and Aquila resumed the discussions concerning a potential restructuring of Aquila's investment in the Company to increase Aquila's representation on the Board in exchange for minority stockholder protections and certain commercial arrangements.
 These discussions proved unsuccessful and were abandoned in early February 2002.
-On February 22, 2002, Aquila formally notified the Company that it intended to present, and solicit proxies in favor of, an opposition slate of nominees for election as directors at the Annual Meeting.
+On February 22, 2002, Aquila formally notified the Company that it intended to present, and solicit proxies in favor of, an opposition slate of nominees for election as directors at the Annual Meeting and issued a press release, filed as an exhibit to an amendment to its Schedule 13D, that disclosed a shift in Aquila's primary objective with respect to its investment in the Company away from financial consolidation for accounting purposes to taking control of the Board and altering the direction of the Company.
 See "ELECTION OF DIRECTORS-General".